Next review date: TBC

 - Training for those involved in helping to spread awareness of the risks and how to prevent the condition.

-A second piece of guidance on type 2 diabetes, looking at interventions aimed at individuals at high risk, is due to be published in May 2012.
+A second piece of guidance on type 2 diabetes, looking at interventions aimed at individuals at high risk is available (published July 2012).